March 14 2023 10:17 AM

 Hosted managed services (HMS) are similar to the SaaS model in that you’re hiring an outside vendor, but often they take on the tasks of aggregating your data, developing templates and setting up document delivery channels.
 By outsourcing customer communications to an HMS, you don’t have to make the capital investment in technology and salaried staff to build and maintain the infrastructure required to generate and deliver customer communications.
 A significant benefit is that the pricing models offered by HMS providers are flexible and most often based on usage.

 Which way will CCM go in the future?
 Perhaps every way.
-With the COVID-19 pandemic, many employees, including programmers, are working remotely, so SaaS and/or hosted managed services may become especially appealing.
+Since the COVID-19 pandemic, many employees, including programmers, have been working remotely, so SaaS and/or hosted managed services become especially appealing.
 If your organization can move the programmers out of the office, they might also consider moving the printing and mailing operations outside to an outside print service provider (PSP).
 Additionally, because PSPs already do some data manipulation, formatting and print and electronic output, they might consider taking on a larger share of the CCM operation in terms of collecting data and developing document design and generation capabilities.

 How to decide which option works best for your organization should start with an assessment of how much you’re spending on customer communications now and exactly where you want to go in the future.
 In itself, this can be a complex task and should involve all the departments in your company that generate documents for whatever purpose.
 Here are two initial questions to ask: Will changing your existing CCM operations, no matter how manual or automated, trigger internal resistance or objections?
 Can you get a buy-in from all stakeholders and the necessary funding?
 Both these questions need answers to get the most effective and efficient results and reach your final destination of CXM.